Because everyone needs a home...

 Plans for the property are to partner with the Inn Between to construct six 400 – 500 sq. ft. permanent, supportive apartment units for low-income, homeless, or at-risk individuals; including the elderly and disabled.
 Micah home residents will receive all the supportive services The Inn Between program offers to empower them to lead sustainable and self-sufficient lives.

-The project will become known as the Micah Project; a name is derived from the Book of about overcoming injustice and defending the rights of the poor.
-It is our hope that the Micah Project will serve as a model for local agencies, churches, businesses, and the community to partner together in bridging the affordable housing gap in as an investment in the health of our community.
+The project is known as the Micah Homes Project; a name is derived from the Book of Micah about overcoming injustice and defending the rights of the poor.
+It is our hope that the Micah Homes Project will serve as a model for local agencies, churches, businesses, and the community to partner together in bridging the affordable housing gap in as an investment in the health of our community.

 Longmont is facing a very real affordable housing crisis.
 Those whose earnings fall below 30% Area Median Income Limits (AMI) are particularly challenged to find adequate and affordable housing.